GabrieleGiuseppini/Floating-Sandbox/README.md

 The game is also featured at [GameJolt](https://gamejolt.com/games/floating-sandbox/353572), and plenty of videos may be found on Youtube.

 # System Requirements
+- Windows:
-- Windows 7, 8, or 10, either 64-bit or 32-bit (Linux coming soon!)
+	- Windows 7, 8, or 10, either 64-bit or 32-bit
 		- The 64-bit build of Floating Sandbox runs ~7% faster than the 32-bit build, so if you're running a 64-bit Windows it is advisable to install the 64-bit build of Floating Sandbox
 	- OpenGL 2.1 or later
 		- If your graphics card does not support OpenGL 2.1, try upgrading its drivers - most likely there's a newer version with support for 2.1
+- Linux:
+	- Either 64-bit or 32-bit
+	- X11 and GTK3
+	- OpenGL 2.1 or later
+	- OpenAL, Vorbis and FLAC

 <img src="https://i.imgur.com/6LOVsqX.jpg">